-Building material dealers strive to bring the latest product innovations to market and must maintain products to more readily identify them as responsibly sourced and appropriate green building products.
+Building material dealers strive to bring the latest product innovations to market and must maintain knowledge of the latest developments in homebuilding technology and building codes.
+Dealers occupy a unique place between product manufacturers, builders, and homeowners, and are well-situated to bring new technologies and environmentally preferred products into the supply chain.
+NLBMDA supports responsible forestry practices and our members are committed to sourcing products from sustainably managed forests.
+We believe that the various, commonly recognized forest management certification bodies for North America serve as exemplary standards and support the development and use of an "ecolabel" on wood products to more readily identify them as responsibly sourced and appropriate green building products.
 Green building provides an opportunity to promote wood as the most sustainable and "green" choice for construction and rating systems play an important role.
-We believe that the market will determine which program or programs are preferable for certain applications and are concerned that stifling competition could have unintended consequences of limiting further innovation.
-We urge Congress to continue supporting green building without imposing mandates that give preference to only one green rating system.
+We believe that the market will determine which programs are preferable for certain applications and are concerned that stifling competition could have unintended consequences of limiting further innovation.
+NLBMDA urges Congress to continue supporting green building without imposing mandates that give preference to only one green rating system.
 NLBMDA will work with the International Code Council (ICC), National Institute of Building Sciences (NIBS), and other relevant bodies to provide feedback on building codes that impact housing affordability.
-It is important that code and policy changes provide meaningful safety or environmental benefits and reflect sound science and industry best practices.
-Principles: NLBMDA supports voluntary programs and knowledge of the latest developments in homebuilding technology and building codes.
-Dealers occupy a unique place between product manufacturers, builders, and homeowners, and are well-situated to bring new technologies and environmentally preferred products forestry practices and our members are committed to sourcing products from sustainably managed forests.
+It is important that code and policy changes provide meaningful safety or environmental benefits and reflect sound science and industry best practices

+NLBMDA supports voluntary programs and incentives to increase energy-efficient retrofitting of existing homes and buildings and increased